betsee/betse/README.md

 PyInstaller is *not* without the occasional caveat.
 Most if not all such caveats apply to alternative utilities (e.g., `cx_Freeze`, `py2app`, `py2exe`).

+#### Switching Freeze Modes

+For safety, attempting to switch freeze modes (i.e., to refreeze `betse` in one-directory mode when already frozen in one-file mode *or* in one-file mode when already frozen in one-directory mode) currently results in an error.

+This is correctable by either manually removing the previously frozen file or directory *or* passing option `--clean` to the desired `freeze_file` or `freeze_dir` command, which automatically removes such path on your behalf.
+For example, `betse` is switchable from one-directory to one-file mode as follows:

+    >>> cd "${BETSE_DIR}"
+    >>> ./setup.py freeze_file --clean

 #### Forwards Incompatibilities

 Executables frozen on older versions of supported operating systems are